 European Plug Adapter

 Germany uses Type F (Schuko) plugs.
-A universal travel adapter with USB-C and USB-A ports handles phone, camera, and power bank charging in a single device — no multiple adapters needed.
+Get one with USB-C and USB-A built in — covers everything in a single device.

 First Aid